mwiecksosa/mwiecksosa.github.io/index.md

 *Works in Progress*
-- Invariance-based post-training of transformers for time series prediction (with Aaditya Ramdas).
+- Invariance-based causal representation learning for text-numeric time series using large language models (with Aaditya Ramdas).
 - Invariant causal prediction for nonlinear time series in nonstationary environments (with Aaditya Ramdas).
 - The signature of a large language model (with Leif Weatherby, Tyler Shoemaker, and Cosma Shalizi).
 - Goodness-of-fit testing and confidence sets through random features (with Cosma Shalizi).